 Provides: Mgr.
 Kurt Magsamen, Mgr.
-Adriána Saboviková, PhD.

-Approved: doc.
-Mgr.
-Soňa Šnircová, PhD., doc.
-RNDr.
-Peter Pristaš, CSc., univerzitný profesor
+Adriána Saboviková, PhD., Mgr.
+Mária Lujza Csorba, Mgr.
+Katarína Danková, Mgr.
+Karin Sabolíková, PhD., Mgr.
+Milana Hrachova, Mgr.
+Katarína Rendošová, Mgr.
+Veronika Hudáková

+rik University in Košice

+Faculty: Faculty of A rts

-Course ID: KAaA/ | Course name: Language skills 1
+Course ID: KAaA/ JAZZ1b/21 Course name: Language skills 1

-JAZZ1b/21

-- 1. Attendance students are expected to attend each class according to the schedule.
-No transfers among the groups are allowed.
+Course type, scope a Course type: Practic Recommended cour Per week: 6 Per stu Course method: pre ce rse-load (hours): Idy period: 84

+Number of ECTS cr

+Recommended seme ster/trimester of the course: 1.

+Course level: I.

+Prerequisities:

+among the groups are miss three or more cliresults are on tests.
+Si 2.
+Active participation with respect to active of the required mater their own copy or a classent.
+3. CONTINUOUS Areading and speaking presumably during to will be included in the considered separately scores will be calcular Final assessment and The student will receip of the three parts of average of all percent subject and cannot reachieve the pass level FINAL EVALUATION. ents are expected to attend each class according to the schedule.
+No transfers e allowed.
 Students are allowed to miss two classes at the most.
-Should they miss three or more classes, they will not receive credits for the course no matter what their overall results are on tests.
-Students must be on time for class or they will be marked as absent. - 2.
-Active participation, completed homework assignments students are required to do their best with respect to active participation in seminar sessions.
-They are expected to bring their own copies of the required materials and complete the assigned tasks and exercises.
-Should they fail to bring their own copy or a completed home assignment for a particular seminar, they will be marked as absent. - 3.
-CONTINUOUS ASSESSMENT Language skills (LS) as a subject comprises 3 parts (1-reading and speaking, 2- listening and vocabulary, 3- grammar).
-Students will take 2 credit tests, presumably during tutorial weeks.
+Should they asses, they will not receive credits for the course no matter what their overall tudents must be on time for class or they will be marked as absent. on, completed homework assignments - students are required to do their best participation in seminar sessions.
+They are expected to bring their own copies rials and complete the assigned tasks and exercises.
+Should they fail to bring completed home assignment for a particular seminar, they will be marked as ASSESSMENT - Language skills (LS) as a subject comprises 3 parts (1- g, 2- listening and vocabulary, 3- grammar).
+Students will take 2 credit tests, itorial weeks.
 The date of the test may change.
-All three parts of the subject will be included in the tests and they will be tested on the same day; however, each part will be considered separately.
-At the end of the semester, within each part of LS separately, your partial scores will be calculated based on the results of partial credit tests.
+All three parts of the subject he tests and they will be tested on the same day; however, each part will be y.
+At the end of the semester , within each part of LS separately, your partial ited based on the results of partial credit tests. evaluation: ive final credits when getting minimum mark set for their study group for each Language skills (LS).
+In such case the final credits will be calculated as an itage results from all LS parts.
+If students fail one part of LS, they fail the whole exercise any credits.
+There will not be any re-take tests for those who failed to 1.